Flyburg/Flyburg/README.md

 # Hi, there!
 - 👋 I’m @Frankoxer.
-Now a sophermore in ZJU majoring in CS.
+Now a sophermore in ZJU majoring in Computer Science.
 - 👀 I’m interested in music games and billiards.
-- 🌱 I’m currently learning computer system and C++.
+- 🌱 I’m currently learning computer system, C++, database system and algorithms.
 - 📫 How to reach me : bilibili@五伏亿安

 <!---